aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-security/password-protected-presentation/_index.md

 You can add a mark stating “Do not modify” to a presentation.
 This way, you get to tell users that you do not want them to make changes to the presentation.

 **Note** that the write protection process does not encrypt the presentation.
-Therefore, users—if they actually want to—can modify the presentation, but to save the changes, they will have to create a presentation with a different name.
+Therefore, users if they actually want to can modify the presentation, but to save the changes, they will have to create a presentation with a different name.

 To set a write protection, you have to use the [setWriteProtection](https://apireference.aspose.com/slides/java/com.aspose.slides/IProtectionManager#setWriteProtection-java.lang.String-) method.
 This sample code shows you how to set a write protection to a presentation: